namedwebsockets/networkwebsockets/README.md

 #### Web Socket Interfaces

 Devices and services running on the local machine can register Network Web Sockets without needing to use the JavaScript API.
-Thus, we can connect up other applications and devices sitting in the local network such as TVs, Set-Top Boxes, Fridges, Home Automation Systems (assuming they run their own Network Web Sockets proxy client also).
+Thus, we can connect up other applications and devices sitting in the local network such as TVs, Set-Top Boxes, Fridges, Home Automation Systems (assuming they run their own Network Web Socket Proxy client also).

 To create a new Network Web Socket channel from anywhere on the local machine, simply create a new Web Socket connection to `ws://localhost:9009/network/<channelName>/<peer_id>`, where `channelName` is the name of the channel you want to create and use and `peer_id` is a new random integer to identify the new peer you are registering on this Network Web Socket.
 Network Web Socket peers will be advertised in the local network and all other Network Web Socket Proxies running in the network will be able to connect to your broadcasted network web socket interface.